 /opt/solr-6.3.0/bin/solr start -c

 Create an AutoComplete collection (or core, if it weren’t SolrCloud).
-Here’s we’ll name it autocomplete, but it can be anything:
+Here’s we’ll name it autocomplete, but it can be anything.
+You’d use the configuration from the cloned solr-autocomplete directory:

 Index and query suggestions